-The faculty and staff at Suffolk University seek and find the promise in each student.
-Suffolk is a place where students find new confidence and a greater sense of self as they dive into all that Suffolk and our incredible Boston surroundings have to offer.
+Suffolk’s faculty and staff find the promise in each student.
+Our campus is a place where students gain confidence and a greater sense of self as they dive into everything our University and city have to offer.
 We believe that any student in Boston who has the drive and ability to succeed at Suffolk should have that opportunity.

 Suffolk University waives its $50 application fee for Boston Public and Boston Charter School students.
 Our decision to waive the application fee is part of our longstanding commitment to the city of Boston.